Jonas-Yonas/react-todos-app/README.md

-# This is a real world ToDos' React crash course built with React, and json-server,
+# This is a real world ToDos' React crash course built with React.JS, and json-server,

 # json-server : https://www.npmjs.com/package/json-server is being used to have a full fake REST APIs.